brollin/nextjs/modules/health/healthStory.md

 ### How it works

-The book Mind your Body by Nicole Sachs describes this disregulated nervous system condition as tension myoneural syndrome (TMS).
-Here are a few key terms defined in a reductive way here:
+The book Mind your Body by Nicole Sachs describes this disregulated nervous system condition as tension myoneural syndrome (TMS), but the name of the condition isn't important.
+Let's just start with a few key terms defined in a reductive way here:

 1. Nervous system.
 The entity inside you that is responsible for keeping you safe
 2. Emotional reservoir.
 An internal reservoir which holds negative feelings, such as dread, despair, grief, terror,